 Step 2: Indicate on this line, one point - this point will be the first of the ten vertices.

-Step 3: Using your protractor, find the point at 36 degrees to your first line using the point you indicated as the base, mark it, and draw another construction line.
+Step 3: Using your protractor, find the point at 144 degrees to your first line using the point you indicated in the previous step, and draw another construction line.

-You now have two lines of your shape.
+You now have two lines of your decagon.

-Step 6: Your regular decagon is the shape contained between the ten points of intersection of these nine lines.
+Step 6: Your decagon is the shape contained between the ten lines you have constructed.

 Step 7: Using a heavier line connect the ten points to finish your construction.